 - Accompany pasta with the “Awesome Foursome:” protein, fat, fiber and acidity

-- Cook the pasta al dente,
+- Cook the pasta al denteÂ

-Let’s take a closer look at these four factors:
+Let’s take a closer look at these four factors.

 Serving size